On the positivity and integrality of coefficients of mirror maps: Introduction

-\begin{thm}[Theorem B of \cite{ganatra2024integrality}] Let $\Delta \subset \R^d$ be a reflexive simplex, and let $\vec{v}_{j}$ be the lattice points lying on facets of $\Delta$ of codimension $2$.
-Suppose that $\Delta$ admits a vector satisfying the MPCS condition [\emph{op. cit.}, Definition 1.7] and that the relative Fukaya category satisfies the conditions enumerated in \cite[Section 4]{ganatra2015}.\footnote{We remark that \cite[Conjecture 1.14]{ganatra2015}, which was also listed as a hypothesis of \cite[Theorem B]{ganatra2024integrality}, has recently been verified in \cite{Tu2024}.} Then for any $\vec{k} \in K$, the power series
+\begin{thm}[Theorem B of \cite{ganatra2024integrality}] Let $\Delta \subset \R^d$ be a reflexive simplex, and let $(\vec{v}_{j})$ be the lattice points lying on facets of $\Delta$ of codimension $2$.
+Suppose that $\Delta$ admits a vector satisfying the MPCS condition [\emph{op. cit.}, Definition 1.7].
+Then for any $\vec{k} \in K$, the power series

 has integer coefficients. \end{thm}